iopipe/turtle/CONTRIBUTING.md

 * Collaborate and be friendly (and follow community guidelines)
 * Sign your code!

+It's not a rule, but it's also recommended to drop into #iopipe on irc.freenode.org.

 # Submit pull requests

 Simply fork our repository on GitHub, then use the GitHub pull request feature.